polkadot-developers/polkadot-docs/develop/application-devs/debugging-errors.md

 You can view a list of the runtime's pallets and associated indices in the Polkadot Fellows Runtimes repository in the [`relay/polkadot/src/lib.rs` file](https://github.com/polkadot-fellows/runtimes/blob/main/relay/polkadot/src/lib.rs){target=\_blank}.
 You'll look in this file for `pub enum Runtime`, which is where you'll see each pallet and its associated index.
 You'll find that the Staking pallet is at index `7`.

-Now that you know the error occurred in the Staking pallet, you can look at the Staking pallet's code, located in the [`substrate/frame/staking/` directory](https://github.com/paritytech/polkadot-sdk/blob/master/substrate/frame/staking/){target=\_blank} of the Polkadot SDK repository.
-The errors are defined in the [`substrate/fram/staking/src/pallet/mod.rs` file](https://github.com/paritytech/polkadot-sdk/blob/master/substrate/frame/staking/src/pallet/mod.rs){target=\_blank} for the Staking pallet specifically.
-If you look for `pub enum Error` and look at the eighth error, which corresponds to the seventh index, you'll see `InsufficientBond`.
-So, now you know that the error you're seeing is an insufficient bond error being emitted from the Staking pallet.
+#### Identify the Specific Error from the Pallet

+Now that you've identified the error occurred in the Staking pallet, you'll need to review the list of possible errors.
+You can do this by either checking the [Staking pallet's documentation](https://docs.rs/pallet-staking/latest/pallet_staking/enum.Error.html#variants){target=\_blank} or by exploring the Staking pallet's source code.

+For example, if you check the eighth variant in the [Staking pallet's error list](https://docs.rs/pallet-staking/latest/pallet_staking/enum.Error.html#variants){target=\_blank} (seventh index), you'll find **`InsufficientBond`**, indicating that the error you encountered is due to an insufficient bond.

 !!! note
+    To use the documentation method for another pallet, you'll need the pallet's name since the [Rust documentation](https://docs.rs/){target=\_blank} covers the entire Rust ecosystem, not just Polkadot.
+The convention for finding the pallet is `pallet_<PALLET_NAME>`.
+Once you've located the correct documentation, search for "error," which should lead you to the `Error` enum, typically formatted as `pallet_<PALLET_NAME>::Error`.
+You can then review the list of errors.

+To use the source code method, navigate to the [`substrate/frame/staking/` directory](https://github.com/paritytech/polkadot-sdk/blob/master/substrate/frame/staking/){target=\_blank} of the Polkadot SDK repository.
+For the Staking pallet, the errors are defined in the [`substrate/fram/staking/src/pallet/mod.rs` file](https://github.com/paritytech/polkadot-sdk/blob/master/substrate/frame/staking/src/pallet/mod.rs){target=\_blank}.
+Look for `pub enum Error`, and look at the eighth error (seventh index), you'll find `InsufficientBond`.

+!!! note
-    The error enum isn't defined in the same exact location for every pallet.
-In some pallets, you'll find that the error enum is defined in the `src/lib.rs` file.
+    The `Error` enum location can vary between pallets.
+In some cases, it may be defined in the `src/lib.rs` file within the `substrate/frame/<PALLET_NAME>` directory.